jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-4.md

-+++
+---
-title= "The influence of climate on human character" description= "Negroes live in the earth's hot zone.
+title: "The influence of climate on human character"
+description: "Negroes live in the earth's hot zone.
 Heat dominates their temperament and formation.
-Therefore, they have in their spirits an amount of heat corresponding to that in their bodies" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-3" linkbtext= "Part-3" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-5" linkftext= "Part-5" heading= "Part 4" icon = "/icons/ibn.jpg" date = 2020-01-19
+Therefore, they have in their spirits an amount of heat corresponding to that in their bodies"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 4"
+date: 2020-01-19
+---

 <!-- FOURTH PREFATORY DISCUSSION -->